Skip to contents

 What this vignette covers

 If you’ve used wehoop before, you’ve probably reached for espn_wbb_pbp(), espn_wnba_pbp(), and the box score wrappers.
 Those get you the bulk of any analysis built around individual games.
 The package now also wraps a much wider slice of ESPN’s basketball API – team rosters, schedules, league news, athlete biographies and gamelogs, in-game win probabilities, officials, broadcast info, the WNBA draft, free agency, transactions, and league-wide catalogs of venues, coaches, and statistical leaders.
-Eighty ESPN endpoint wrappers in total, split roughly evenly between women’s college basketball (espn_wbb_*) and the WNBA (espn_wnba_*).
+Around 180 ESPN endpoint wrappers in total, split between women’s college basketball (espn_wbb_*) and the WNBA (espn_wnba_*).

 A note on the API surface